evernext10/Hand-Gesture-Recognition-Machine-Learning/README.md

 <p align="justify">

 The results show where it is divided by training percentages and testing according to the characteristics compared to the performance results of precision, recall and F1-score using the vector support machines, also highlights the best result That was obtained using that classifier.
-According to table 2, it can be seen that the best method for vector support machines is the gradient-oriented histograms with the Fourier ellipticals with a percentage of 70 %, 69 %, 69 % accuracy, recall and F1-score respectively using 80 % of Training set and 20 % test set.
+According to table of results below, it can be seen that the best method for vector support machines is the gradient-oriented histograms with the Fourier ellipticals with a percentage of 70 %, 69 %, 69 % accuracy, recall and F1-score respectively using 80 % of Training set and 20 % test set.

 Being:
 P: Precision, R: Recall and F1: F1-score\n